Put a Finger on It

 Ashburn, Virginia 20148

 - Double your chances.
 When properly installed, smoke alarms give an early warning needed to safely escape from fire.
-That’s critical because 80% of all fire deaths occur in the home, and most occur at night when people are sleeping.
-Smoke alarms double your chances of surviving a fire.

 - Location, Location, Location.
 It doesn’t matter if your home is big or small, old or new.
 All homes need smoke alarms that work.
 For the best protection, put one in every bedroom, in hallways close to sleeping area and on every level of your home.

 - Pass the test.
 Check to make sure it’s working by putting a finger on it.
 Push the test button or use a broom handle to reach up and push the test button once a month.
 Always use new batteries when replacing old ones.

 - Be Safe - Replace.
 It is recommended that you replace smoke alarms that are 10 years old.
 Why?
 After working for 10 years, 7 days a week, your smoke alarm has been on the job for over 87,000 hours.
 Always follow manufacturer’s instructions for replacement.